maka89/AutoGeodesics/README.md

 ~~~

 ### Calculate acceleration
-Calculate the 4-acceleration for a set of metric,velocity and position.
+Calculate the 4-acceleration for a set of velocity and position.
  ~~~c++